Sewer connection on Bornholmstraat replaced successfully

 Main sewer temporarily out of service

 Around 80% of the city's wastewater ends up in this pressure pipe from the municipal sewer system.
 This pipe cannot simply be taken out of service.
-Nevertheless, this was done last week in order to replace the connection.
-The operation was successful thanks to careful preparation, precise timing, and good cooperation with the municipality of Groningen, the Hunze en Aa’s water board, and the GMB Heijmans Infra consortium of contractors.
+Nevertheless, this is what happened last week in order to replace the connection.
+The operation was successful due to careful preparation, precise timing, and excellent cooperation with Groningen Council, Hunze en Aa’s water authority, and the GMB Heijmans Infra consortium of contractors.

 Dry weather, buffering, and hard work